 - A minimum of 32 credit hours (excluding prerequisite courses) is required for graduation.
 The graduate committee, in consultation with the student, will set the exact number of credit hours required.
 Each program will be based on adequacy of undergraduate preparation and area of emphasis. - At least 23 of the minimum 32 credit hours must be at the 500 level or above.
-No more than 9 credit hours of BYU undergraduate classes (300 and 400) level, including those taken during the senior year, may apply toward a master's degree.
+No more than nine credit hours of BYU undergraduate classes (300 and 400) level, including those taken during the senior year, may apply toward a master's degree.
 Only in rare cases, approved by the graduate coordinator and the student's graduate committee, can 300 level courses in the NDFS Department be applied toward a graduate degree. - Post-baccalaureate and senior credit, individually or combined, cannot exceed 10 semester hours for a graduate degree program.
 Post-baccalaureate credit is that taken after the Baccalaureate degree but before admission to a graduate program.
-Senior credit is that taken while a senior but beyond that required for the baccalaureate degree. - Six credit hours of NDFS/698R are required.
+Senior credit is that taken while a senior but beyond that required for the baccalaureate degree. - Six credit hours of NDFS 698R are required.
 No more than six hours of project credit may count as part of the 32 hour minimum.
 However, additional project credit hours may be taken to meet yearly registration credit hour requirements.
-These additional credit hours will not count toward the credit hour minimum. - One credit hour of NDFS 691R, Graduate Seminar is required.
-MS/DI students should register for 0.5 credit Winter semester of their first year in the program and then Fall of the second year or Fall and Winter of the second year. - U.S. graduate students are required to register for at least 2 credit hours during a semester or term in which they use any university facilities, consult with faculty, or take comprehensive or oral examinations.
-For Spring and Summer terms, students may register for 1 credit hour each term or 2 credit hours Spring or Summer. - Transfer credit may not constitute more than 25% of the total hours required in a student's graduate program.
+These additional credit hours will not count toward the credit hour minimum. - MS/DI students must register for 0.5 credit of Graduate Seminar (NDFS 691R) every Fall and Winter semester except when they are in rotations.
+Only one credit of graduate seminar may count toward the minimum credit hour requirement. - U.S. graduate students are required to register for at least two credit hours during a semester or term in which they use any university facilities, consult with faculty, or take comprehensive or oral examinations.
+For Spring and Summer terms, students may register for one credit hour each term or two credit hours Spring or Summer. - Transfer credit may not constitute more than 25% of the total hours required in a student's graduate program.
 Transfer credit must clearly be graduate level, must be completed with a B grade or better, and must not be independent study, correspondence, or extension courses.
 Application of any such credit to a graduate degree must be approved by the graduate coordinator and the student's graduate committee when the study list is approved.

 - Graduate students whose graduate (program of study) GPA falls below 3.0 (prerequisite and skill courses are exempted) will not be allowed to graduate and may be dismissed from their graduate programs.
 Students whose course scores and assessments result in final grades below a B should consult with their committee chair.
-No D credit may apply toward a graduate degree. - Registering for classes not listed on the study list may be done only with the approval of the committee chair. - Please refer to the BYU Graduate Studies website (gradstudies.byu.edu), and the BYU Graduate Studies Policies and Procedures (gradstudies.byu.edu/page/policies-and-procedures) for all other credit hour requirements.
+No D credit may apply toward a graduate degree. - Registering for classes not listed on the study list may be done only with the approval of the committee chair. - Please refer to the BYU Graduate Studies website (gradstudies.byu.edu), and the BYU Graduate Studies Policies and Procedures (https://gradstudies.byu.edu/faculty-and-staff>Graduate Studies Policy Handbook, Chapter 7)) for all other credit hour requirements.